 Saving for your down payment.

-The housing market is expensive in almost every part of the country and envisioning your down payment can be a real drag.
+The housing market is expensive across the country and thinking about a down payment can be overwhelming.
 We talk a lot about budgeting and how to allocate your resources to best meet your goals and this topic can get a little tricky for some.
 We recommend budgeting for a 20% down payment and planning to save or use liquid assets to fund this amount.
-While we recommend a 20% savings rate to long-term investments, it is ok to split your efforts between retirement accounts and a designated investment account for your down payment.
-This goal is a part of your long-term wealth building effort.
+While we also recommend a 20% savings rate to long-term investments, it's ok to split your efforts between retirement accounts and a designated account for your down payment.
+Owning a home is a part of your long-term wealth building effort.
 In addition we recommend revisiting your financial priorities and lifestyle choices to cut unnecessary items during this time period in order to increase your savings rate.

 Some FHA loans will allow for a down payment as little as 3% of the purchase price.
-While this might get you into a more expensive home or allow you to put less money down, it does pose a few issues.
-Most notably, if you are unable to stay in the house for a length of time you face the risk of potentially owing more than its worth on the market.
-Additionally if you are putting less than 20% down you will be required to pay for private mortgage insurance (PMI) which can be as much as 1% of the overall loan balance annually.
+This might get you into a more expensive home or allow you to put less money down, it does pose a few issues.
+Most notably, if you are unable to stay in the house for a length of time you face the risk of potentially owing more than it's worth on the market.
+And, if you are putting less than 20% down you will be required to pay for private mortgage insurance (PMI) which can be as much as 1% of the overall loan balance annually.

 Nowadays it’s almost required to be pre-approved by your lender if you want to be competitive and secure the property you want.
-The pre-approval process also defines a maximum limit on how much you can borrow for your purchase, which is very helpful to know.
-Be prepared to assemble an inventory of all of your financial documents including: income statements and pay stubs, account statements on all investments and retirement accounts, documentation of any other properties and rental agreements, and statements on all outstanding loans.
+The pre-approval process also gives you a maximum limit on how much you can borrow for your purchase, which is helpful.
+Be prepared to put together an inventory of financial documents including: income statements and pay stubs, account statements on investment and retirement accounts, documentation of any properties, rental agreements, and statements on other loans.
 Most pre-approval letters expire after 90 days, however your loan officer can easily update your letter. *Remember if you are self-employed you will need to show at least a two-year history of income.

 Plan for closing costs.

-Closing costs are additional fees and expenses you will need to complete the loan transaction, including your down payment in addition to other items such as insurance, taxes and bank fees.
-Most lenders will require that you secure property insurance in advance and escrow 6-8 months of property taxes.
+Closing costs are additional fees and expenses you will need to complete the loan transaction, including your down payment and other items such as insurance, taxes and bank fees.
+Most lenders will require that you buy property insurance in advance and escrow 6 to 8 months of property taxes.
 There is also title insurance and fees charged by the lending institution such as points or origination fees.
 These costs can be as much as 2-5% of the purchase price.
 You can find all of this information on your Good Faith Estimate from your lender.

 I have to admit, I broke this rule with our purchase.
-Luckily my wife is level headed and was able to be the voice of reason in our price negotiations.
+Luckily my wife is level headed and was able to be the voice of reason while negotiating.
 It’s easy to fall in love with a place and usually it’s one that stretches your financial limits.
-Stay strong and stay within your predetermined budget.
-There will always be another property to fall in love with.
-Your realtor should also help with this, if they aren’t helping you to be realistic find a new one.
+It's important to stay within your predetermined budget, remember there will always be another property to fall in love with.

 Know your additional costs.

-Unfortunately additional expenses can be an unwanted surprise for many first time homebuyers.
-Taxes & property insurance are unavoidable costs and maintenance and upkeep costs can also be significant in the first year.
+Unfortunately, additional expenses can be an unwanted surprise for many first time homebuyers.
+Taxes & property insurance are fixed costs, while maintenance and upkeep can also be significant in the first year.
 Plan for home improvement costs on items such as painting, plumbing, and any other repairs as well as potentially needing new appliances.